a1qa-education/a1qa-js-playwright-framework/README.md

   // Rule 1: No locators here.
 We interact only with the Page Object. const loginPage = new LoginPage(browser.page);

-  // Verify page load using the unique element defined in the constructor expect(await loginPage.isPageOpened()).toBe(true);
+  // Always wait for the page to load before asserting visibility.
+  // isPageOpened() is a fast non-blocking snapshot — it does NOT auto-wait. await loginPage.waitForPageToLoad();
+  expect(await loginPage.isPageOpened()).toBe(true);

   // Rule 5: Call action-oriented methods to interact with the UI.